Pop Culture Madness!

 2003 - Alabama Chief Justice Roy Moore was suspended after refusing to comply with a federal court order to remove a rock inscribed with the Ten Commandments from the lobby of the Alabama Supreme Court building.

-2004 - The Edvard Munch Museum's versions of 'Madonna' and 'The Scream' were stolen by masked men wielding firearms.
-The thieves forced the museum guards to lie down on the floor while they snapped the cable securing the paintings to the wall and escaped in a black Audi A6 station wagon, which police later found abandoned.
-Both paintings were recovered by the Oslo Police on 31 August 2006.
+2004 – The Edvard Munch Museum’s versions of ‘Madonna’ and ‘The Scream’ were stolen by masked men wielding firearms.
+The thieves forced the museum guards to lie on the floor while they snapped the cable securing the paintings to the wall and escaped in a black Audi A6 station wagon, which police later found abandoned.
+The Oslo Police recovered both paintings on 31 August 2006.

 2007 - The Texas Rangers beat the Baltimore Orioles 30-3, the most runs scored by a team in modern MLB history.